While the number of Americans underserved by the financial system is declining, underbanked and unbanked households still face many challenges.

 Although this number is an estimate, it does tell us that around 7.1 million people do not have any bank accounts.

-We saw earlier that the underbanked represents more than just those who do not have any bank account.
+We saw earlier that the underbanked represent more than just those who do not have any bank account.
 We do, however, know from the report itself that the underbanked are decreasing in numbers.
 The latest figures show that the percentage of unbanked is the lowest since the report started being published.

 The report also shows the highest number of unbanked reside in the South (6.2%), followed by the Midwest (5%) and the West (4.9%).